FOSSEE/st-scripts/getting_started_with_lists/script.rst

 ..
 R5

-Thus the simplest way of creating a list is typing out a sequence of comma-separated values (or items) between two square brackets.
+Thus, the simplest way of creating a list is typing out a sequence of comma-separated values (or items) between two square brackets.

-As we can see lists can contain different kinds of data.
+As we can see, lists can contain different kinds of data.
 In the previous example 'spam' and 'eggs' are strings whereas 100 and 1.234 are integer and float respectively.
-Thus we can put elements of different datatypes in lists including lists itself.
+Thus, we can put elements of different datatypes in lists including lists itself.
 This property makes lists heterogeneous data structures.